amirshapkota/NFC-Reader-to-Django/README.md

 # NFC-Reader-to-Django

-Send Data from NFC Reader to Django Backend
+Send Data from NFC Reader to Django Backend.